testcontainers/testcontainers-java/docs/features/image_name_substitution.md

 Testcontainers will automatically apply the prefix to every image that it pulls from Docker Hub - please verify that all [the required images](../supported_docker_environment/image_registry_rate_limiting.md#which-images-are-used-by-testcontainers) exist in your registry.

-Testcontainers will not apply the prefix to non-Hub image names.
+Testcontainers will not apply the prefix to:
+* non-Hub image names (e.g. where another registry is set)
+* Docker Hub image names where the hub registry is explicitly part of the name (i.e. anything with a `docker.io` or `registry.hub.docker.com` host part)